-I’m now one of a growing cadre of computational linguistics faculty at OSU, including new faculty member (welcome!)
-Wei Xu, Alan Ritter and Eric Fosler-Lussier in CSE, together with Marie-Catherine de Marneffe, Micha Elsner, William Schuler and myself in Linguistics.
+I’ll be away on leave visiting Facebook during the Autumn 2018 semester, but otherwise I’m one of a growing cadre of computational linguistics faculty at OSU, including Huan Sun, Wei Xu, Alan Ritter and Eric Fosler-Lussier in CSE, together with Marie-Catherine de Marneffe, Micha Elsner, William Schuler and myself in Linguistics.

 My research interests have been primarily in natural language generation, paraphrasing and spoken language dialogue systems, though recently I’ve also begun working on grammar induction, monolingual word alignment and answer matching in dialogue.
 Much of my research uses OpenCCG.